Choc-topped vanilla and raspberry jelly icecreams

 - Once melted, add sweetener and mix together gently, keeping the bowl over the hot water.
 Then add the cacao powder, salt and vanilla and mix again.
 Keep stirring gently until the mixture is well combined — at least 10 minutes.
 The temperature should stay at around 41C for a smooth, consistent chocolate that won’t separate.
 You may need to add more hot water to your water bowl if it cools down.

 - The chocolate is ready when it is smooth and shiny.
 Don’t hurry this process or the chocolate may be grainy.
+If your chocolate is too thin add a an extra tablespoon at a time of cacao powder until it thickens, if its too thick add a little extra coconut oil to thin it down.

 - Take the icecream and jelly out of the freezer and cut into approximately 12, 10cm x 3.5cm bars (smaller 5cm x 3.5cm bars are also great for smaller desserts).